arbythree/scoutaround-old/README.md

 This presumes you have Ruby 2.4.2, Rails 5.1.6 or higher, and PostgreSQL installed.
 [RVM](http://rvm.io) is a good way to deal with Ruby versioning.

+Alternately, use [ElephantSQL](https://elephantsql.com) for a shared dev database.

 Once done:

 ```